davidbouman/PHPhisher/README.md

 Phphisher works on any Linux Distribution (You must install PHP5 and postfix)

 ## How it works
-After a sucessfull MITM Attack, you have to redirect all the traffic of your victim to your webserver's (apache, nginx etc) location.
+After a successful MITM Attack, you have to redirect all the traffic of your victim to your webserver's (apache, nginx etc) location.

 <p align="center"><img width="70%" src="https://fak3r.com/2015/owasp-man_in_the_middle.jpg" /><br /><i>Performing MiTM attack</i></p>